Miguelosaurus/golfscan/api-integration-rules.md

 Outcome

-- Scanning works on LAN with job-based polling and no hook violations.
+- Scanning works on LAN using Gemini 2.5 Pro with job-based polling and no hook violations.
 Console noise reduced.
 Ready for continued testing.

 ---